 Faculty and OER at UGA

 Additional Open Textbook Options

 - MERLOT (Multimedia Educational Resource for Learning & Online Teaching) was developed and is currently hosted and managed through the California State University University system.
 MERLOT is a searchable database of links to open content, including textbooks.
 Resources may or may not have been peer-reviewed.

 - OpenStax College, an initiative of Rice University, is a nonprofit organization publishing free textbooks with foundation support.
 All OpenStax books are developed and peer-reviewed, and many have been used successfully in several courses at UGA, including BIOL 1103/1104, BIOL 1107/1108, PSYC 1101, and SOCI 1101.

 - OpenStax CNX is a platform within OpenStax College where faculty and students can view and share free educational material.
 Content in this area is typically not peer-reviewed, and can be organized as courses, books, or other materials.

 - Global Text Project is an initiative out of the Terry College of Business at UGA that offers another option for uploading and sharing OER with a searchable database.

 - Affordable Learning Georgia is an initiative funded by the Board of Regents of the University System of Georgia.
-This group has been awarding grants for different courses taught around the state of Georgia, and a list of all the new OER materials created by their recipients is available here.
+This group has been awarding grants for different courses taught around the state of Georgia and maintains a list of all the new OER materials created by their recipients.
 Their website also includes additional resources and an excellent tutorial for using OERs.

 - ProQuest ebrary is a searchable database of 125,000 multidisciplinary titles through the UGA Library.
 This content includes ebooks that may or may not have undergone a peer-review process.